Guide to Git™ — Host Git Repositories on a cPanel Account

 Create or clone a repository

-You can create a Git repository for any existing directory, or you can create a new, empty directory for your repository.
-If a Git repository already exists for your project, you can clone it to your cPanel account instead.
+You can create a Git repository in any existing directory, or you can create a new, empty directory for your repository.
+If your project already has a Git repository, you can clone the repository to your cPanel account instead.

-cPanel’s Git Version Control interface (cPanel » Home » Files » Git Version Control) enforces several restrictions on repository paths:
+To use cPanel’s Git Version Control interface (cPanel » Home » Files » Git Version Control) to manage your repository, you must ensure the repository and directory you place it into meet the following requirements:

-• You cannot include whitespace or the following characters in repository paths:
+• You cannot include whitespace or the following characters in the repository name or directory path:

 \\ \* | " ' < > & @ \` $ { } [ ] ( ) ; ? : = % #

-• You cannot use this feature with repositories in the following cPanel-controlled directories:
+• The repository cannot be in the following cPanel-controlled directories:

 1